 What if you chose your location based on employee satisfaction rather than customer convenience?
 Some tech companies are doing exactly this, prioritising talent retention over traditional metrics.

-E-commerce businesses still need calculated locations despite online operations.
+E-commerce businesses still need well-chosen locations despite online operations.
 Warehouse placement affects shipping times and costs.
 Return processing centres need reverse logistics consideration.
 Even purely digital businesses benefit from locations that attract technical talent.

-Franchise locations must meet brand standards when serving local markets.
+Franchise locations must meet brand standards while serving local markets.
 Franchisors provide location criteria, but local knowledge identifies which approved sites actually work.
 That franchise-approved location might meet corporate metrics but miss local nuances.

-Future Directions
+Future directions

 The 15-minute city concept is gaining momentum globally.
 Consumers increasingly value walkable access to services.
 Businesses locating within these emerging nodes benefit from policy support, infrastructure investment, and changing consumer preferences.
 What seems like urban planning theory today becomes tomorrow’s competitive advantage.